 However, it would be wrong to see Onslow as a means to transition to an end point of a sustainable nation based on renewable electricity.
-This is because renewable power is not sustainable and is only desirable in the sense of being a better option than fossil fuels.
-That is, the renewables scenario is something we transition “through” rather than “to”.
+This is because renewable power is itself not sustainable and is only desirable in the sense of being a better option than fossil fuels.
+That is, in the long term the renewables scenario is something we transition “through” rather than “to”.

 Of course, the sun will always shine and the winds blow.
-However, our electricity demand in the long term will always creep upwards and there must come a time when we reach peak renewables.
+However, our electricity demand will always creep upwards and there must come a time when we reach peak renewables.
 It is neither desirable nor even possible to keep adding windfarms onto the next ridge, or dam the last stream.
-Variations on the renewable theme – offshore wind farms, better light bulbs, solar panels, tidal power in Cook Strait etc – are nonetheless just kicking the can down the road and only delaying the inevitable crunch point of peak renewables.
+Variations on the renewable theme – offshore wind farms, better light bulbs, solar panels, tidal power in Cook Strait etc – are just kicking the can down the road and only delaying the inevitable crunch point of peak renewables.

 In the long term, a nation with a large hydro and wind component is vulnerable to climatic shifts.
 In New Zealand’s case, we are dependent on the absence of any climatic shift resulting in a major weakening of the westerly wind system – the driving factor contributing to both our wind power and hydro rain.
 No amount of new hydro storage, Onslow or anywhere else, could offset such a climatic shift.
 The encouraging aspect is that the consensus appears to be that the westerlies will strengthen over the South Island.
 But what if it went in the other direction?

 Our alternatives against a long-term negative climatic shift in the far future are not great because we are a remote Pacific island.
 An undersea power cable from Australia or Asia is a remote possibility.
 However, even if was feasible it would still be undesirable because we would be at the mercy of whoever was at the other end of the cable.
 Importing hydrogen, green or otherwise, for hydrogen power stations would be equally undesirable.
 This is because hydrogen is not amenable to large scale safe storage to provide buffer against the uncertainty of supply from a global hydrogen market.
-The “safe” aspect here is important because hydrogen and its derivatives are highly explosive.
-History tells us that if something can blow up then, sooner or later, it will.
+The “safe” aspect here is important because hydrogen and its derivatives are highly explosive and/or toxic.
+History tells us that if something can blow up then sooner or later, it will.

-If New Zealand continues down its renewables path then we will be sleepwalking our way to nuclear power stations.
+If New Zealand continues down its renewables path then we will be sleepwalking our way to eventual nuclear power stations.
 That will be because by the time the renewable peak hits, it will most likely be too late to go to anything for the next power increment other than nuclear, unless we go back to fossil fuels.

 It sounds radical but there is one alternative possibility – a globally-subsidised and emission-free solid fuel as a cheaper alternative to coal for power stations.
 Call it newfuel for now.
 Given plentiful supplies of newfuel and power stations to burn it in, there would be much less interest in maintaining or building coal-fired power stations.
-An essential requirement would be that newfuel is produced using emission-free energy.
+An essential requirement would be that the fuel is produced using emission-free energy.

 New Zealand would stand to gain from a global newfuel scenario because we could avoid nuclear power.
-A retrofitted Huntly power station is a possibility.
+A retrofitted Huntly power station is a possibility, assuming thermal power stations.
 Another power station might be constructed near Balclutha for the South Island, taking advantage of the Clutha River for cooling.
-There would no longer be a need for dry year or seasonal hydro storage, so the raised scenic southern hydro lakes could all be restored to their original natural shorelines.
+There would no longer be a need for dry year or seasonal hydro storage, so the raised scenic southern hydro lakes could be restored to their original natural shorelines.
 Hydro power would still be of importance for doing what it is good at – meeting rapid demand fluctuations such as the daily demand cycle and the variabilities of wind power.
 A newfuel power station might even be set up to offset some of the worst impacts of hydro power.
 For example, the Manapouri station might be permanently closed with the re-creation of the Waiau River seen as the greater national good.

-What of Onslow pumped storage in a newfuel scenario?
+What of Onslow pumped storage in a future newfuel scenario?
 The large pumping/generating capacity of Onslow would still be of value because it is well suited to smoothing power fluctuations and demand variability.
 However, its large energy storage capacity would no longer be required and the lake would now fluctuate only a few centimetres about its mean level.
 Future generations would determine what that level should be.
 Perhaps it would be the original reservoir level or maybe some higher level for recreational and ecological purposes.

 A particular attribute of newfuel that would be helpful for purchasers would be ease of stockpiling.
 The idea would be to import more than needed and build up a multi-year stockpile to ensure security against any supply interruptions.